 Subscription Revenue.
-Our subscription revenue is primarily comprised of term licenses, stand-ready COE support services, trials and pilots of our applications, and software-as-a-service offerings.
-Sales of our term licenses grant our customers the right to use our software, either on their own cloud instances or their internal hardware infrastructures, during the contractual term.
-We also offer a premium service model through our COE.
+Our subscription revenue is primarily comprised of software licenses, software-as-a-service offerings, stand-ready COE support services, pilots and trials of our C3 AI Applications or Generative AI, and hosting charges.
+Sales of our software licenses grant our customers the right to use our software, either on their own cloud instances or their internal hardware infrastructures, during the contractual term.
+We also offer a premium stand ready service through our COE.
 Sales of our software-as-a-service offerings include a right to use our software during the contract term.
-Our subscription contracts are generally non-cancellable and non-refundable, and we recognize revenue over the contract term on a ratable basis.
 In addition, customers pay a usage-based runtime fee for our C3 AI Software for specified levels of guaranteed minimum consumption.
 Our subscriptions also include our maintenance and support services, which include critical and continuous updates to the software that are integral to maintaining the intended utility of the software over the contractual term.
-Our software subscriptions and maintenance and support services are highly interdependent and interrelated and represent a single distinct performance obligation within the context of the contract.
+For a significant majority of our offerings, our software subscriptions and maintenance and support services are highly interdependent and interrelated and represent a single distinct performance obligation within the context of the contract.
 We currently have a small number of customers that license our offerings under a perpetual license model, and we expect that may continue for the foreseeable future for certain customers due to their specific contracting requirements.